 Governance and Volunteers

-Our National Board of Directors is elected by members to make decisions based on our mission, future directions and vision.
-The board is also charged with establishing and maintaining the strategic plan, monitoring policies, ensuring the availability of adequate resources, and recruiting new board members and volunteers.
-These leaders are supported by national committees and other volunteer groups.
-Expenses related to board and volunteer meetings, training and planning are included in this category.
+Our National Board of Directors, elected by members, is responsible for guiding AMTA’s mission, vision, and strategic direction.
+The board oversees the development and implementation of the strategic plan, monitors organizational policies, ensures adequate resources are available, and actively recruits new board members and volunteers.
+These dedicated leaders are supported by national committees and other volunteer groups.
+Expenses for board and volunteer meetings, training, and strategic planning are included in this category.

 Administration

-Guided by the direction of the AMTA Board of Directors, our staff is charged with evaluating, developing and delivering career-related resources that don’t just meet, but exceed our members’ professional needs.
-Administration expenses make it possible for us to deliver exceptional and relevant resources, support and services to all members.
+Under the guidance of the AMTA Board of Directors, our staff is dedicated to evaluating, developing, and delivering career-related resources that go beyond meeting our members’ professional needs to exceeding their expectations.
+Administrative expenses enable us to provide exceptional, relevant resources, support, and services to all members.

 AMTA - Making a Difference